 Welcome to Year 4!

 Our two classes are Kingfishers class with Mrs Mac Taggart and Otters class with Mrs McIntyre.
-Our teaching assistants are Mrs Jones and Mrs Crudgington.
+Our teaching assistants are Mrs Jones, Mrs Bulla, Mrs Ehtisham, Mrs Searle and Mrs Gaydon.

 Year 4 begins with excitement and mystery as we unravel and explore the fascinating world of the ancient Egyptian and Mayan cultures with a particular emphasis on buildings and architecture.
 We began this project with the question: “Who were the Greatest Builders?”
+We had a visit from Mr Dilly who presented an exciting show to us all about the Ancient Mayan civilization.
 As the project evolves we will investigate how these ancient civilisations lived and the variety of roles people had.
-We will listen to and read stories with historical links, leading to diary, writing and creating a pop-up information text.
+We will listen to and read stories with historical links, leading to diary writing and creating a pop-up information text.
 In R.E. we explore ‘People of God’ focusing on the story of Noah and we learn all about the Trinity.
-More information can be found on https://www.stwilfrids-hh.school/web/curriculum/363101
+More information can be found on https://www.stwilfrids-hh.school/web/year_four/540962

 Reading at Home

-Homework will be set weekly from the week beginning 21st September onwards.
-Maths and English homework is set on a Wednesday and needs to be submitted by the following Tuesday.
+Homework will be set weekly from the week beginning 13th September onwards.
+Maths and Spelling homework is set on a Friday and needs to be submitted by the following Thursday.

 Water bottles and snacks